lzwjava/blog-source/_posts/2024-12-26-chatgpt-ios-en.md

 ---
+audio: true
+lang: en
 layout: post
-title: "Analysis of ChatGPT iOS VPN Detection"
+title: Analysis of ChatGPT iOS VPN Detection
-audio: true
 ---

 Today, I discovered that the ChatGPT iOS app now allows logging in with a VPN in China.
 Previously, it displayed a blocking prompt, like the one shown below.